dfaile/Nobl9-wizard/docs/deployment.md

 - **Systems Manager Parameter Store**: Create and manage parameters
 - **CloudFormation**: Create and manage stacks (if using CloudFormation)

-**Note**: The API Gateway is configured for public access (`authorization = "NONE"`).
-For production environments, consider implementing additional authentication mechanisms.
+**Note**: The API Gateway is configured for public access with CSRF protection.
+CSRF tokens provide security against cross-site request forgery attacks.

 ## Architecture Overview